DyingEcho/htmlify/README.md

 # htmlify
-Library to make Python CGI less painful
+An ultra-basic, human-friendly templating system for doing CGI with Python for less 😕 and more 🎉